MPJ-Imaging/battery_xct_workflows/README.md

 ## Installation

 These notebooks require **Python ≥3.9**.
-Follow steps below to install and run locally.
+Follow the steps below to install and run locally.

 1. Clone the repository:
    ```bash